 - Over medium heat, brown meat with onion.
 Once meat is browned, drain fat.

-- OR you can add remaining ingredients to the pan and bring to a boil.
+- Add remaining ingredients to the pan and bring to a boil.
 Reduce to a low and simmer for 3-4 hours, stirring occasionally.

 - Before serving, fish out the dried pepper and discard.